Porges/ways-to-play/src/articles/cards/japan/hanafuda/art/art.md

 > ```
 >
 > The cards for May depict iris flowers.
 There is one <span lang="ja-Latn">tane</span> card, one red <span lang="ja-Latn">tanzaku</span> card, and two <span lang="ja-Latn">kasu</span> cards.

+> [!aside]
+>
+> The Nintendo DS was codenamed the “IRIS”, since it was originally slated to be the fifth generation Game Boy (the Iris being the fifth month); the design was later changed to compete with Sony’s PSP.[@GorgesOkada 97]

 The fifth month is represented by iris (<span lang="ja">菖蒲</span> <Pronounce pronouncer="akitomo" lang="ja-Latn" file="pronunciation_ja_菖蒲.mp3">ayame</Pronounce>); a nickname for the month is <Pronounce pronouncer="skent" lang="ja-Latn" file="pronunciation_ja_葱.mp3">negi</Pronounce> (<span lang="ja">葱</span>, ‘scallion/leek’).[@HanaAwase]